ystem, type C-h C-a.

 The CAGS is intended as an informal venue, where faculty members, graduate students, visitors from near and far can come and give informal talks on their research, interesting new topics, open problems or just share their thoughts/ideas on anything interesting relating to combinatorics, algebra and discrete geometry.
-Needless to say, all are welcome to attend, and those who want to give a talk, should email me Geir ("gagnarssREMOVETHIS@gmu.edu" of course, remove the string "REMOVETHIS" from this address!) x the title and a short abstract.
+Needless to say, all are welcome to attend, and those who want to give a talk, should email me Geir ("gagnarssREMOVETHIS the at sign gmu dot edu" of course, remove the string "REMOVETHIS" from this address!) the title and a short abstract.
 The talks should be no longer than 50 minutes long; leaving a few minutes for questions, comments and further discussions afterwards.

 For other seminars and regular meetings, check our departmental Seminars & Colloquiums

 February 25 (virtual)~

 Canonical forms of neural ideals

 March 11 (in person and zoom)~

 Promotion, rotation, and a web basis of invariant polynomials from noncrossing partitions

 April 1 (in person and zoom)~